MachineMetrics Unveils Revolutionary Automated Schedule Intelligence Solution Read the Press Release

 Standard output may be based on industry standards, calculating ideal cycle times, or by using actual machine type, speed, etc. It may also take history and different OEM equipment into account to set a benchmark or “standard”.
 Actual output is a measurement of total output divided by total input.

-What are the Benefits of High Production Efficiency?
+What are the Benefits to Efficient Production?

 There are many benefits of high production efficiency.
 These include: